Suncloud Rambler Review

-Upon closer inspection, the polarized layer of these lenses isn't perfectly applied and some distortion can be seen around the edges of the lenses - but only when viewed through another pair of polarized lenses, not while we're wearing these sunglasses.
-They have anti-reflective coatings that help cut down visual distortion caused by reflections of objects around you onto the lenses.
-The Ramblers don't say anywhere that they have any anti-scratch coating but during our several months of testing, despite not always treating them very well, we didn't pick up any scratches.
+Upon closer inspection, the polarized layer of these lenses isn't perfectly applied and some distortion can be seen around the edges of the lenses, though this isn't noticeable when wearing.
+They have an anti-reflective coating that helps cut down visual distortion caused by reflections of objects around you, doing about an average job of preventing you from clearly seeing the reflection of your own face.
+The Rambler doesn't say anywhere that they have any anti-scratch coating but during our several months of testing, despite not always treating them very well, we didn't pick up any scratches.

-Our Ramblers came in the color "Blackened Tortoise", made of TR-90 Grilamid, a type of injection-molded nylon.
+Our Rambler pair came in the color "Blackened Tortoise", made of TR-90 Grilamid, a type of injection-molded nylon.
 The bows are impressively flexible while the main body of the frame is much less so.
-Suncloud also backs these glasses with a lifetime manufacturer's warranty - though that doesn't include any scratches or breakage you may inflict, just errors in their materials or workmanship.
 They're not the sturdiest frames we tested, but they're not terrible.
 However, we have some concerns.

 The Megol nose pads in the pair we tested aren't quite as well-placed as we'd like to see, and make us a bit worried they might come out over years of use and abuse.
-We're also not impressed by the hinges, which are just standard, barrel hinges, and not spring or flex hinges.
-Since the bows are flexible, we don't hold the lack of flex hinges against these glasses, but we're still not wowed by their performance.
+We're also not impressed by the hinges, which are made of plastic, not metal.
+The bows are flexible, which helps take some of the pressure off the hinges when worn on wider heads, but it's not our favorite combination of attributes.

-During the several months of testing, the hinges worked themselves loose - and unevenly so.
-Just by regular use and normal folding and unfolding, the hinges needed tightening.
-And in fact, we read numerous reports online of other users encountering the same issue with their Ramblers.
+We've now had these sunglasses for a couple of years, and the hinges repeatedly work themselves loose in a lopsided fashion.
+With just regular use and normal folding and unfolding, the hinges need tightening every few weeks.
+We read numerous reports online of other users encountering the same issue with theirs.
 Perhaps this is more of a nuisance than an actual issue, but it could easily lead to a lost screw and certainly makes us lose some faith in the integrity of these frames.

 Style and Versatility

 Just about every person who put these glasses on was at least "okay" with wearing them.
-The majority of our testing crew actually like how these glasses look and would wear them as everyday casual shades.
-They seem to work just as well on narrow or wide faces and angular or round faces, which is a pretty solid achievement for a pair of sunglasses.
+The majority of our testing crew really liked how they look and would happily wear them as everyday casual shades.
+They seem to work just as well on narrow or wide faces as angular or round faces, which is a solid achievement for a pair of sunglasses.

-They are a bit on the sportier side of "everyday casual", and we think look just as at home driving a car as a boat and as good lounging on a beach as fishing from a kayak.
+The Rambler is less sporty-looking than a lot of other sports sunglasses we tested.
+We think they look just as at-home driving a car as a boat and as good lounging on a beach as fishing from a kayak.
 They may not be the glasses you'd wear to a red carpet event but they offer a pretty wide appeal for most everyday uses.

-We had several testers put these sunglasses on and shake their heads vigorously to see if they could dislodge them.
-They stay on fairly well!
+We had several testers put these sunglasses on and shake their heads vigorously to see if they could dislodge them and found that they stay on fairly well.
 They may not be an optimal pair to wear on a run or a super bumpy mountain bike ride, but they're not bad.
-The Ramblers sit close enough to your face to offer decent protection from the sun and even moderate protection from dirt without making you feel like you're wearing goggles.
+They sit close enough to the face to offer decent protection from the sun and even moderate protection from dirt without making you feel like you're wearing goggles.

-Though we don't score this metric, it's always good to know what comes with your sunglasses before you get them.
-In the Ramblers' case, we're not impressed.
-They come with just a simple storage bag/cleaner bag, and that's it.
+Though we don't score this metric, it's always good to know what comes with your sunglasses before you buy them.
+In this case, we're not impressed.
+The Rambler comes with just a simple microfiber storage bag/cleaner bag with a drawstring closure, and that's it.
 Even worse, we aren't impressed with the bag's ability to clean the lenses.
-It mostly just shifted grease around the glasses, and we almost always had to grab a different cloth to actually get the lenses clean.
-And if you want a hard case, you'll have to buy that separately.
+It mostly just shifted grease around the glasses, and we almost always had to grab a different cloth to actually get them clean.
+If you want a hard case, you'll have to buy that separately.

 The Ramblers are a fairly comfortable, decently performing pair of sunglasses.
 They're lightweight and easy to wear while managing to look good on an astonishing variety of facial shapes and sizes.
-Though they're not the most amazing pair we tested, they're a solid choice for everyday glasses and are much cheaper than most the competition.
-In fact, we'd happily pay more for these glasses, making them a great value buy and our Best Buy for a Tight Budget Award winners.
+Though they're not the most amazing pair we tested, they're a great choice for sporty glasses you can also wear every day, and are pretty affordable to boot.
+In fact, we'd happily pay more for these glasses, making them a great value buy.

 — Maggie Brandenburg